mongodb/specifications/source/retryable-writes/retryable-writes.rst

 * Unsupported write commands
   - ``aggregate`` with ``$out`` pipeline operator

-If possible, drivers should test that the server raises an error for invalid transaction IDs:

-* Including a transaction ID with an unsupported write command
-* Specifying an invalid session ID (e.g. incorrect BSON type)
-* Specifying an invalid transaction number (e.g. decremented from the previous value)

 Drivers may also be able to verify at-most-once semantics as described above by testing their internal implementation (e.g. checking that transaction IDs are added to outgoing commands).